 No matter its size, a water buffalo represents a big gift.
-For Outreach community partners worldwide, a water buffalo represents a significant, ongoing boost to monthly income for owners; providing nutrient-rich fertilizer, hearty milk, plus unrivaled hauling, tilling, and plowing power.
-These attributes have secondary benefits, as well– increasing crop yield, improving health, and dramatically reducing the time and effort involved in the day-to-day labor demanded from a life lived off the land.
+For Outreach community partners worldwide, a water buffalo represents a significant, ongoing boost to monthly income for owners.
+Firstly, they provide nutrient-rich fertilizer, hearty milk, plus unrivaled hauling, tilling, and plowing power.
+These attributes have secondary benefits, as well.
+They increase crop yield.
+This subsequently improves health, and dramatically reduces the time and effort involved in the day-to-day labor demanded from a life lived off the land.

 “My buffalo saved my life,” Salai tells us.
 “Without being able to sell the calf, I would not have been able to pay for treatment, and I would’ve died.”

 Water buffaloes represent an opportunity, but also serve as a means of preparation.
 They give their owners the ability to maximize their output, increase their income level, and construct a financial foundation on which they can stand.
 In short, it brings them ever closer to their goals.
 Another thing characterized as the intersection of opportunity and preparation: Luck.

 Salai, an Outreach community partner in rural India, took ownership of a water buffalo provided by a community-led project in 2012.
 Above all, it was a symbol of the good luck that follows hard work and smart planning.
 Alongside her new asset, she was able to grow more vegetables to sell at market (with plenty to keep and enjoy with her family).
 She was also able to establish a reliable, sustainable means of support that made life easier through the certainty that comes with foresight and preparation.